jonnyzar/OSCP_CheatSheets/AD_Wargaming/AD_cheatsheet.md

 * Sources for this cheat sheet: [zer1t0](https://zer1t0.gitlab.io/posts/attacking_ad/)
 * Good list of AD pentest commands and tools: https://wadcoms.github.io/
 * Using impacket scripts input Domain Names in **lower case** if connection fails!
+* Rubeus is to be used when remote access to some AD host avialable

 # Reconaissance